VincentLu91/airplanes_or_cars/README.md

-# Airplanes or Cars
+# Airplanes or Automobiles

-The simple binary image classification application distinguishes between two popular types of transport: aerial planes or autombiles.
+The simple binary image classification application distinguishes between two popular types of transport: airplanes or autombiles.

-It uses a VGG16 pre-trained model from the Keras library and removes the last layer and instead replaces it with new classifier with a stochastic gradient descent.
-As well, the classification app runs a test harness to evaluate the custom VGG model.
+It uses a VGG16 pre-trained model from the Keras library and replaces the fully connected layers of the trained VGG model with the new classifier part to interpret the output with a stochastic gradient descent optimizer.
+As well, the classification app runs a test harness to estimate the performance of the custom-trained  model.

-The application is written in streamlit for the front-end, Pillow for loading/processing images, and keras for defining and configuring the deep learning image classification model.
+The application is written in streamlit for the front-end.
+Accompanying libraries include Pillow for loading/processing images, and keras for defining and configuring the deep learning image classification model.

 ## How to access the data app